 9. Eat Memory-Boosting Foods

 Finally, to improve short-term memory, you must give your brain the fuel it needs to function.
-The better your brain’s health, the better your memory will become.
+This means improving your brain injury recovery diet.

-This means you should avoid eating foods high in trans fats and processed sugar, since these foods cause the liver to produce fats that are damaging to the brain.
-These types of food include:
+Start by focusing on what not to eat.
+Specifically, try to avoid eating foods high in trans fats and processed sugar, since these foods cause the liver to produce fats that are damaging to the brain.

 How the brain stores memory is a fascinating process.
 Hopefully, these tricks have shown you how to make the most of this process.